Keyboard Shortcuts

 Accessibility considerations

-ContextQA's portal is built as a React-based SPA.
+ContextQA's portal is a browser-based SPA.
 Standard browser accessibility shortcuts work throughout the portal:

 If you rely on a screen reader, the portal's semantic HTML and ARIA labeling support standard screen reader navigation patterns.
 Areas with dynamic content updates (execution status polling, step result updates) may require manual refresh or navigation to pick up new content, depending on your screen reader and browser combination.